Creating Patterns of Positive Change – One Community Weekly Progress Update #608

 LUCKY STAR SOFTWARE DEVELOPMENT TEAM

 The Lucky Star Team’s summary, covering their work on the Highest Good Network software, was managed by Anne Zhang (Software Engineer) and includes contributions from Chetan Sunku (Software Engineer), Koushica Bosadi Ulaganathan (Software Engineer), Nikhitha Kalinga (Software Engineer), T R Samarth Urs (Data Analyst) ,Vaibhavi Madhav Deshpande (Software Engineer), and Ziyan Wang (Software Engineer).
 The Highest Good Network software is how we will manage and measure our processes for creating patterns of positive change across our social architecture, construction, production, and maintenance processes.
 This week, Chetan continued work on the dashboard time update issue, focusing on how logged time is displayed without requiring a page reload.
 Koushica reviewed multiple pull requests for the HighestGoodNetworkApp, approving PR #2823 and assessing PR #2760’s responsiveness updates, with improvements expected in a forthcoming PR.
 She also began a new task, creating a branch for displaying a Google Docs symbol, analyzing code, and implementing initial changes.
-Nikhitha focused on addressing user permission bugs related to toggling active and inactive statuses on the Profile and User Management pages, implementing changes in Permissions Management, resolving conflicts, and testing updates.
+Nikhitha did her part creating patterns of positive change as she focused on addressing user permission bugs related to toggling active and inactive statuses on the Profile and User Management pages, implementing changes in Permissions Management, resolving conflicts, and testing updates.
 Samarth managed a PR review team, assessing review quality, providing feedback on each document, and summarizing the team’s work in a blog post, which he submitted along with a collage of team images.
 Vaibhavi reviewed the HGN Phase III: Social Architecture Tracking and Management System Outline, studying its functionalities and user roles within the Highest Good Network framework and drafting related subtasks.
 Ziyan completed the “146 Optimize the app for Safari” task, reviewing console and compatibility issues to ensure app functionality across the Dashboard, Profile, Task, Password, and Location sections in both light and dark modes on Safari.
 Relevant images were uploaded to the Week 6 Dropbox folder.
 Anne addressed the member column filter bug in the ProjectTableHeader and Projects files, verifying the function for fetching backend data on active members.
 She also resolved merge conflicts from previous PRs, managed her team’s tasks, and reviewed team photos and videos for the weekly summaries.
 Through these efforts, the team is collectively creating patterns of positive change in the Highest Good Network, contributing to its ongoing growth and impact.
 Learn more about how the Highest Good Society and Highest Good Network will measure and assist in creating patterns of positive change in the Highest Good Network open source hub, See their work on the collage below.

 Highest Good Network, Software, Patterns of Positive Change, One Community Weekly Progress Update #608, PR reviews, HighestGoodNetworkApp, dashboard time updates, Permissions Management, Google Docs symbol integration, HGN Phase III, Social Architecture Tracking, member column filter bug, ProjectTableHeader, app optimization for Safari.